Florence Rotarians buy Boys and Girls Club members school shoes

-At 8 a.m. the club members lined up outside Rack Room Shoes opposite a slightly smaller group of Rotarians and other volunteers read to go shoe shopping.
+At 8 a.m. the club members lined up outside Rack Room Shoes opposite a slightly smaller group of Rotarians and other volunteers ready to go shoe shopping.

 "To me it's more than just a pair of shoes.
 To me it's giving the kids an opportunity for a sleepover," said Justin Newton, unit director for the Boys and Girls Club.